 3. Fever of 100.0 degrees or higher, within the past 24 hours.

 - A student should remain home until they have had no fever for at least 24 hours (without the use of fever-reducing medication).

 4. Vomiting or diarrhea, within the past 24 hours.

 5. Student with pink/red eyes or drainage from eyes.

 - Students with confirmed cases of conjunctivitis should not return to school until they have been on prescribed medication for 24 hours.

-STUDENT MEDICATION - Prescribed medication for your student needs to be brought to the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
-Please contact your school nurse with any questions.
+STUDENT MEDICATION - Prescription medication for your student needs to be brought to the school nurse in the original container or packaging, along with a signed physician’s order in order for the nurse to dispense medication to your child while in school.
+Please contact our school nurse, Mrs. Svenson, with any questions.

 REMINDER - PHYSICAL EXAMINATIONS

-Student physical examinations, when submitted for registration, compliance with MA guidelines, (M.G.L.c.71.s.57) or athletics, must have been performed within the last thirteen months and be legible and signed by the physician.
-Hard copies may be dropped off by your student to the Health Office or it can be faxed to our office @ 781-582-3590.
+Student physical examinations, when submitted for enrollment or athletics, must be in compliance with MA guidelines, (M.G.L.c.71.s.57) which means that they must have been performed within the past year and signed by the physician.
+Copy of the physical exam must be legible for data entry of information to be accurate.
+Copies may be dropped off by your student to the Health Office or it can be faxed to our office @ 781-582-3590.

 Mrs. Svenson, RN, NCSN